-This report outlines the expected treasury activity for the forthcoming year and includes prudential indicators relating specifically to Treasury Management for the next three years.
-A key requirement of this report is to explain both the risks and the management of the risks associated with the treasury service.
+This strategy outlines the expected treasury activity for the forthcoming year and includes prudential indicators relating specifically to Treasury Management for the next three years.
+A key requirement of this report is to explain both the risks and the management of the risks associated with the treasury management.

-The Strategy for 2022/23 covers two main areas:
+The Strategy for 2023/24 covers two main areas: treasury management activities and capital activities.